 What We’re Spraying For

 What are we targeting with exterior pest treatments this summer?
 Call us if you have or suspect a problem with any of the following.
-Check out this blog post and others linked throughout this article for more on summer flyers and crawlers.

 There are thousands of species of ants common to the Northeast United States.
 The most common sign that you have an ant problem is visibility.
 Ant colonies can quickly grow to hundreds of thousands, and they aren’t shy about showing themselves.
 Depending on their species, ants can eat just about any organic material and will leave their excretions all over your property.
 Many can also bite and sting humans and animals.